canaria10/intelora.core/README.md

 # Running Intelora Quick Start

-To start the essential tasks run `./mycroft.sh start`.
+To start the essential tasks run `./intelora.sh start`.
 Which will start the service, skills, voice and cli (using --quiet mode) in a detched screen and log the output of the screens to the their respective log files (e.g. ./log/mycroft-service.log).
-Optionally you can run `./mycroft.sh start -v` Which will start the service, skills and voice.
-Or `./mycroft.sh start -c` Which will start the service, skills and cli.
+Optionally you can run `./intelora.sh start -v` Which will start the service, skills and voice.
+Or `./intelora.sh start -c` Which will start the service, skills and cli.

-To stop Mycroft run `./mycroft.sh stop`.
+To stop Intelora run `./intelora.sh stop`.
 This will quit all of the detached screens.
 To restart Mycroft run './mycroft.sh restart`.

 Quick screen tips
 - run `screen -list` to see all running screens
-- run `screen -r [screen-name]` (e.g. `screen -r mycroft-service`) to reatach a screen
+- run `screen -r [screen-name]` (e.g. `screen -r intelora-service`) to reatach a screen
 - to detach a running screen press `ctrl + a, ctrl + d` See the screen man page for more details

 # Running Intelora Individual Services

-## With `start.sh`
-Mycroft provides `start.sh` to run a large number of common tasks.
+Intelora provides `start.sh` to run a large number of common tasks.
 This script uses the virtualenv created by `dev_setup.sh`.
-The usage statement lists all run targets, but to run a Mycroft stack out of a git checkout, the following processes should be started:
+The usage statement lists all run targets, but to run a Intelora stack out of a git checkout, the following processes should be started:

 - run `./start.sh service`
 - run `./start.sh skills`